yochannah/omgscience/_posts/2015-09-01-welcome-to-jekyll.markdown

 So, I keep on getting excited about my work at Cambridge University's Department of Genetics.
 I'm most not a scientist - I'm a software developer, with a focus on front end web stuff - but my workplace totally is.
 My team makes [Intermine](http://intermine.org), designed to support biologists in data exploration and discovery.

 The thing that keeps on blowing my mind is that science is done right around me all the time.
-I'm going to see if I can keep up with an excited blog about it :)
+Let's get bloggy, even if I'm not sciencing the shit out of things myself.
+(Please note: Martian reference.)